StarCaptain1/fleuron/README.md

     pip install -r requirements.txt

-Also if using anaconda, run the following command to allow a dependency, matplotlib, to find the framework build:
+Then, if using anaconda, run the following command to allow a dependency, matplotlib, to find the framework build:

     echo "backend: TkAgg" > ~/.matplotlib/matplotlibrc

-### 3. All (whether using venv or anaconda)
+### 4. All (whether using venv or anaconda)

 Run the following commands: